b-lukaszuk/haskell_luzne_zadanka/book3/ch04/README.md

 [Go to: Table of contents](#table-of-contents)

 > The asInt_fold function uses error, so its callers cannot handle errors.
 Rewrite it to fix this problem

+Imprecise command, I will come up with something on my own, although it will not necessarily be what the authors had in mind.